atenfyr/UAssetAPI/docs/src/api/uassetapi.unrealtypes.engineversion.md

 Namespace: UAssetAPI.UnrealTypes

 An enum used to represent all retail versions of the Unreal Engine.
-Each version entry both a particular [ObjectVersion](./uassetapi.unrealtypes.objectversion.md) and the default set of all applicable [CustomVersion](./uassetapi.customversion.md) enum values.
+Each version entry represents a particular [ObjectVersion](./uassetapi.unrealtypes.objectversion.md), a particular [ObjectVersionUE5](./uassetapi.unrealtypes.objectversionue5.md), and the default set of all applicable [CustomVersion](./uassetapi.customversion.md) enum values.

 ```csharp
 public enum EngineVersion